First-principles determination of the phonon-point defect scattering and thermal transport due to fission products in ThO2: Results and Discussion

-Finally as an example of larger defects, we investigated the role of Schottky defects in ThO$_{2}$ in scattering the phonons, as depicted in Fig. 4.
+Finally as an example of larger defects, we investigated the role of Schottky defects in ThO$_{2}$ in scattering the phonons, as depicted in Fig.~\ref{Fig4.png}.
 Among the three different Schottky defect configurations, the scattering strengths are SD$_{111}$ $>$ SD$_{110}$ $>$ SD$_{100}$, which indicates that ThO$_{2}$ with an SD$_{111}$ defect scatters phonons the most.

 Using the calculated scattering rates, including the anharmonic, isotropic, and phonon-defect scattering, the {$k_{L}$} of ThO$_{2}$ was computed using an iterative solution of the BTE.
-Figure 5 shows the \textit{$k_{L}$} of pristine ThO$_{2}$ and with vacancy defects as a function of temperature.
-Thorium vacancy caused the most significant reduction in thermal conductivity, consistent with the observation made with the phonon-point defect scattering rate (Fig. 1).
-The oxygen vacancy at 0.001 concentration caused a marginal decrease in thermal conductivity.
+Fig.~\ref{Fig5.png} shows the \textit{$k_{L}$} of pristine ThO$_{2}$ and ThO$_2$ with vacancy defects as a function of temperature.
+Thorium vacancies caused the most significant reduction in thermal conductivity, consistent with the observation made with the phonon-point defect scattering rate (Fig.~\ref{Fig1.png}).
+Oxygen vacancies at 0.001 concentration caused a marginal decrease in thermal conductivity.
 The theoretical results are compared with the recent experimental measurement done on a proton-irradiated single crystal of ThO$_{2}$ at a small dose of 0.004 displacements per atom \cite{DESKINS2022}.
-At these low dose and room temperature irradiation conditions, the thorium vacancies and interstitial are the most likely defects, as predicted by the rate theory calculation presented in Dennett et al. \cite{DENNETT2021}.
+At these low dose and room temperature irradiation conditions,thorium vacancies and interstitials are the most likely defects, as predicted by the rate theory calculation presented in Dennett et al. \cite{DENNETT2021}.
 However, current T-matrix formalism can not be applied to interstitial defects located at octahedral sites \cite{JIANG2022}, therefore to account for this type of defects some assumptions need to be made.
 The scattering cross sections of the vacancies and interstitials are similar based on the NEMD simulations by Jin et al. \cite{JIN2022Impact}.
-Based on these arguments, we estimate that 0.004 dpa corresponds to an equivalent concentrations of Th$_{V}$ to be $\approx $ 0.25 $\%$.
+Based on these arguments, we estimate that 0.004 dpa corresponds to an equivalent concentration of V$_{Th}$ to be $\approx $ 0.25 $\%$.
 Using the concentration of 0.25 $\%$ V$_{Th}$ yields an excellent agreement between the predicted and the experimental thermal conductivity.